 The Fake Antiques Trade in Asia

-Basic porcelain knowledge protects you...from the fake antique trade
+Your own basic porcelain knowledge protects you...from the fake antique trade

-Your own basic porcelain knowledge may help you with identifying crude fakes, just in case you get in contact with a dealer involved in the fake antiques trade.
+A basic porcelain knowledge may help you with identifying crude fakes, just in case you get in contact with a dealer involved in the fake antiques trade.

 It will become clear how important some basic knowledge of antique china porcelain is, if you are going to visit antique shops and antique (flea) markets in Asia.
 But, many dealers in the west also knowingly or unknowingly deal with fakes.
+And yes, this may even be the case with auction houses.
+Even some internationally known as top tier auction houses do not have the right experts for everything.
+Think of it, since before the Tang dynasty (7th century) ceramics have been a major cultural and household product.
+Since then there were thousands and thousands of kilns all over China that produces various ceramics products.

 If you acquire porcelain directly in or from certain Asian countries, where fakes are rampant, then you are open to deception.
 You need to be aware of the "sharp" business practices you expose yourself to if you do not know your wares.
 Not knowing the wares makes vulnerable and you are more likely to buy fakes than real antiques.
 In many places ethics have no place in business.
 Many sellers will first try to find out how much you know, and then sell you a fake.